kyverno/chainsaw/.release-notes/main.md

 - Added support for overriding the namespace used at the `Test` level
 - Added `Event` and `Pod` logs collectors support
 - Added `chainsaw kuttl migrate` command to migrate KUTTL tests to chainsaw
+- Added support for `Apply` operations to fail (when applying a resource is expected to return an error)
 - Docker image is now released under `ghcr.io/kyverno/chainsaw`

 ## :sparkles: UI changes :sparkles: